hpu-code-club/weekly-plans/2023-01-19/README.md

 to encipher any string of your choice.
 Your goal is to deduce the encryption key.

 ## Ciphertext Only
 Given only the ciphertext, determine the plaintext.
-You may not use the mysterious machine. <br>
+You may not use the mysterious machine.
 Bonus: write a function that can brute force the solution without human intervention (without being read) via [letter frequency analysis](https://en.wikipedia.org/wiki/Letter_frequency)

 For modern ciphers this would take a long time if not be impossible, but remember that [*most classical ciphers can be practically computed and solved by hand*](https://en.wikipedia.org/wiki/Classical_cipher).